GeekyAnts/vue-native-website/src/docs/basic-components.md

 One of the drawbacks using Flatlist is the renderItem method should return JSX with the actual React Native components.
 We are working on this and a fix should be available soon.

 Here we are binding to the data property and passing in an Array containing key-value objects.
+As well as rendering out the the List in our data that we are binding to and looping through.

 ```html
 <template>